assafsauer/aws-tkg-automation/README.md

-# Automating TKG manager cluster on AWS with a click of a button
+*** PART 1: Automating TKG manager cluster on AWS with a click of a button

 ```diff
 edit the main.tf (mandatory var is only the key)